astral-sh/ruff-lsp/README.md

 ![](https://user-images.githubusercontent.com/1309177/209262106-71e34f8d-73cc-4889-89f7-3f54a4481c52.png)

-As of Helix 23.10, there is support for multiple language servers for language.
-This enables for instance, the use of `ruff-lsp` alongside a language server like `pyright`:
+As of v23.10, Helix supports the use of multiple language servers for a given language.
+This enables, for example, the use of `ruff-lsp` alongside a language server like `pyright`:

 ```toml
 [[language]]